 Is business insurance compulsory for courier drivers in Australia?

-How much does courier driver insurance cost?
+What does courier driver insurance typically cost?

 Does my courier company's insurance cover me as an owner-driver?